Looking for the perfect bite-sized treat for your next gathering? Bacon-Wrapped Red Potatoes are the answer!

 Try these appetizers too!

-Optional Idea: You can also pour on 5 minute cheese sauce before serving!
+Optional Idea: You can also pour on a 5 minute cheese sauce before serving!